-The candidate for successful completion of the Physician Assistant Program must be able to perform the following skills.
+The candidate for successful completion of the Physician Assistant Program must be able to perform the following skills with or without accommodation.

 - Observe materials presented in the learning environment including audiovisual presentations in lectures and laboratories, microscopic examination of microorganisms, gross organs and tissues in normal and pathologic states.

 - Observe patients, both at a distance and closely.
 This ability requires functional vision, hearing and somatic sensation.

 - Elicit information from patients, including the ability to speak, hear and observe patients and perceive nonverbal communications.
 Describe changes in mood, activity and posture.

 - Communicate with patients and their families and the health care team through oral, written, and electronic forms.